resabut/BoneMarrow_MScProject/README.md

 - **Main_dir/**: This directory contains the main scripts and notebooks for the analysis.
 - **README.md**: This file provides an overview of the project and its contents.
 - **conda_env.md**: This file lists the conda environment and packages used for the analysis for manual installation.
-- **r-integration.txt**: This file contains the instruction for a automatic installation of all the packages in the conda environment.
+- **r-integration.yaml**: This file contains the instruction for a automatic installation of all the packages in the conda environment.

 ## How to use